tariksk355/K8s-project/README.md

 ## Description

-Phonebook Microservice Web Application aims to create a web application with MySQL Database using Docker and Kubernetes to give students the understanding of Microservice architecture.
+Phonebook Microservice Web Application aims to create a web application with MySQL Database using Docker and Kubernetes.
 In this application, we have a frontend service and a backend service to interact with database service.
 Each service will be managed by a Kubernetes deployment.
 The backend service will be a gateway for the application and it will serve the necessary web pages for create, delete and update operations while the frontend service will serve a search page in order to conduct read operations.
 To preserve the data in the database, persistent volume and persistent volume claim concepts should be adopted.

 ## Problem Statement